Film & TV Script Editor Services

 Who are your script editors?

 When you book with Industrial Scripts you are engaging the company to deliver the service.
 Remember all our script editors have been strictly vetted and come with the IS stamp of authenticity: we’re the only script development company with over 1,000 verified testimonials, and we’re hopeful our track record speaks for itself in that regard.
 We also work with other, higher-profile screenwriters who for obvious reasons do not wish it known to the wider industry that they do uncredited script editing work.
-We also have relationships with several high-level development people who have worked extensively on both sides of the development fence (ie. as writer and development executive/reader/editor).
-As with all our script development services, we stand by the quality of our work – and with hundreds of customer reviews online you can be sure your project is in the safest hands possible with us.
+We also have relationships with several high-level development people who have worked extensively on both sides of the development fence (ie. as writer and development executive/reader/script editor).
+As with all our script development services, we stand by the quality of our work – and with hundreds of customer reviews online you can be sure your project is in the safest hands possible with us and your script editor.

 How much does it cost?